-In 1717, prior to the development of Edinburgh's grand new housing development, the area to the north of the valley where Princes Street Gardens are today was an area of field, farmland and parks.
-On some maps the area is referred to as Barefoot Park - it was largely undeveloped space, and a prime location for the New Town development which would follow toward the latter end of the eighteenth century.
+At that time, fifty years before the development of Edinburgh's grand new housing development was undertaken, the area to the north of the valley where Princes Street Gardens are today was a patchwork of fields, farmland and parks.
+On some maps the area is referred to as Barefoot's (or Bearford's) Park - it was largely undeveloped space, and a prime location for the New Town development which would follow toward the latter end of the eighteenth century.

-The boys, aged around 9 and 11 years old, were the sons of James Gordon, who lived in the Old Town.
+The boys, aged around 9 and 11 years old, were the sons of James Gordon, a wealthy merchant who lived in the Old Town.
 As well as being the boys' tutor, Irvine was also in relationship with a maid from the household.

-Upon learning, from the boys, that Irvine and the maid were conducting a relationship under his roof, Gordon dismissed the maid from his household and cast her out.
-She was immediately made unemployed and, potentially, unemployable, as she would be unable to provide a reference or recommendation to a future employer.
+Some weeks previously, upon learning that Irvine and the maid were conducting a relationship under his roof, Gordon had dismissed the maid from his household and thrown her out into the street.
+She was immediately made homeless, unemployed and - potentially - unemployable, as she would be unable to provide a reference or recommendation to a future employer.

-After the maid's dismissal, Irvine was instructed in no uncertain terms that he was not to have a relationship with any member of the household staff.
-Irvine was enraged, not just at the loss of his love, but of the treatment of his paramour.
-He may also have been jealous of Gordon's power over the household, and humiliated by the intervention of Gordon in his private life.
+After the maid's dismissal, Irvine had been instructed in no uncertain terms that he was not to have a relationship with any member of the household staff.
+Irvine was plunged into a jealous rage, humiliated by the intervention of Gordon in his private life.

 He also resolved to have his revenge upon the family.

-And so it was, on this bright spring day at the end of April, that Irvine was bringing the boys for a picnic in the park.
-As they passed along the path, he took a penknife from his pocket.
-The boys, taking fright, ran from Irvine, but being older and faster he quickly caught up with them.
+And so it was, on that bright spring day at the end of April, that Irvine was bringing the boys for a picnic in Barefoot's Park.
+As they passed along the path between Calton and Silvermills, Irvine took a penknife from his pocket.
+The boys, taking fright, ran from him, but being older and faster he quickly caught up with them.
 Holding the younger boy down with his knee, he cut the throat of the older boy, before killing the younger boy too.

-Explore more of the New Town's history with my Up-Close and Personal private walking tours!
+Explore more of the New Town's less gruesome history with my private city walking tours!